-2017 Deloitte holiday survey has been added to your bookmarks.
+2017 Deloitte holiday survey has been saved

 The holiday shopping season is upon us—and it’s good news for retail.
 Consumer confidence is up and forecasts show that holiday sales will follow suit.
 Rod Sides talks about experiential giving, disruption in retail, consumer expectations, mobile payments, and much more.